circonus/irondb-docs/operations.md

 The access logs are useful to verify activity going to the server in question.
 Error logs record, among other things, crashes and other errant behavior, and may contain debugging information important for support personnel.
 The logs are automatically rotated and retained based on configuration attributes in `/opt/circonus/etc/irondb.conf`.

 If the child process becomes unstable, verify that the host is not starved for resources (CPU, IO, memory).
 Hardware disk errors can also impact IRONdb's performance.
-To check for errors run:
+To check for errors on OmniOS run:

     iostat -zxne

 You will see an "Errors" section to the right.
 If you begin to see hardware errors there, this could indicate a disk failure.
 If in doubt, contact Circonus Support (support@circonus.com) for assistance.

+On EL7, install the `smartmontools` package and run `/usr/sbin/smartctl -a /dev/sdX`, looking for error and/or reallocated-sector counts.

+### Crash Handling

 Application crashes are, by default, automatically reported to Circonus, using [Backtrace.io](https://backtrace.io/) technology.
 When the crash occurs, a tracer program quickly gathers a wealth of detailed information about the crashed process and sends a report to Circonus, in lieu of obtaining a full core dump.

-If you have disabled crash reporting in your environment, you can still enable traditional core dumping by running the following command as root or a privileged user:
+If you have disabled crash reporting in your environment, you can still enable traditional core dumping.

-    /usr/sbin/coreadm -g /irondb/appcrash/core.%f.%p -e global -e global-setid -e log
+On OmniOS: `/usr/sbin/coreadm -g /irondb/appcrash/core.%f.%p -e global -e global-setid -e log`

 When a process crashes, a core dump will be created in `/irondb/appcrash` with the filename `core.<executable-name>.<pid>`, and the event will be recorded in the system log.

+(TODO: EL7)

+### Debugging Mode

 If instability continues, you may run IRONdb as a single process in the foreground, with additional debugging enabled.
 First, ensure the service is disabled:

-    /usr/sbin/svcadm disable irondb
+* (OmniOS) `/usr/sbin/svcadm disable irondb`
+* (EL7) `/usr/bin/systemctl stop circonus-irondb`

 Then, run the following as root: